-- Check the box for Custom Filter to expose the entry box.
+To manually add filtering expressions, check the box for Custom Filter to expose the entry field.

 - Single Value